Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Conclusion

 \section{Conclusion}

-This paper introduced a new learning system called KAA-CAL, as well as the DSI dataset, to tackle multi-label driving scene classification, a challenging perception task for AVs.
-KAA acquires and accumulates knowledge about scene identification from the DSI dataset via monotask learning, improving the average classification accuracy by 31.3\% compared to the baseline model pretrained on ImageNet.
-Subsequently, CAL resolves the domain shifts of feature and attribute distributions, boosting the performance to 92.7\%.
-Additionally, achieving performance competitive with SOTA multitask models on BDD100K and HSD datasets while using only 15\% of the training data highlights KAA-CAL’s generalization.
+This paper presents KAA-CAL, a deep learning method for multi-attribute driving scene identification, a fundamental yet challenging visual perception capability for AVs.
+KAA improved the average classification accuracy by 31.3\% compared to the baseline model pretrained on ImageNet.
+CAL further boosts the performance to 92.7\%.
+Additionally, KAA-CAL outperforms SOTA methods on BDD100K and HSD, achieving this while using only 15\% of the training data and even recognizing attributes for which the foundation models was not previously train.

-Several limitations are presented in this paper, which necessitate further investigation in future work.
-Primarily, due to resource constraints and a deliberate focus on methodological development, KAA-CAL was not evaluated on a broader range of datasets.
-Although AVs demand a more comprehensive approach to scene identification, this paper was dedicated to multi-label image classification, leaving perception tasks such as semantic segmentation and object detection to future exploration.
+KAA-CAL lays a methodological foundation for not only multi-attribute scene identification - a high level perception - but other vision capabilities that AV needs.
+A universal vision foundation model can be built by synergizing the knowledge of those constituents.
+Due to a deliberate focus on the methodological development, KAA-CAL was not evaluated on a broader range of datasets.
+Yet, the number of scene attributes can be scaled up in this foundation model by following the data preparation and learning approach outlined in this paper.
 Furthermore, despite its efficiency, CAL has not yet achieved the ideal few-shot model refinement for downstream tasks.
-Nevertheless, the work presented in this paper builds a foundation for further exploring these opportunities for improvement.
-Future study can also leverage the domain-specific prior and semantic guidance embedded in the driving scene identification model to advance video understanding and reasoning, and motion prediction for AVs.
+Future studies can also leverage the domain-specific prior and semantic guidance embedded in the driving scene identification model with vision-language models to advance video understanding and reasoning for AVs.
+Nevertheless, the work presented in this paper lays the groundwork for exploring these opportunities for generalization, scaling, improvement, and extension.